 We will make individual appointments with customers if necessary.
 Call 478-988 2740 for tax and business licenses.

-An activation fee is required to establish water and gas services.
+A non-refundable activation fee is required to set up services.

 The following documentation is needed to establish services:

 Official picture identification